wgwei/BGSL/README.md

 ====

 Background sound pressure level
--
+=

-A model to correction the sound pressure level in the shielded areas
+A model to correction the sound pressure level in the shielded areas.

+This projected is licensed under the terms of the MIT license.